sycanz04/schedulr/README.md

 - `Command+Shift+S`

 ## Project status ⏳
-Schedulr version 2.3.1 is available on [Chrome Web store](https://chromewebstore.google.com/detail/schedulr/ofaflpillnejkhmkefmcpoamjeaghipp) as of now.
+Schedulr version 2.3.2 is available on [Chrome Web store](https://chromewebstore.google.com/detail/schedulr/ofaflpillnejkhmkefmcpoamjeaghipp) as of now.

-## Changelog
-Detailed changes for each release are documented in the release notes.

 ## Tech Stack 🚀
 1. Javascript
-2. Google API
+2. Google calendar API

+## Changelog 📁
+Detailed changes for each release are documented in the [release notes](https://github.com/sycanz04/schedulr/releases).

+## Privacy policy 📜
+Please read the [Privacy Policy](https://www.mmuschedulr.com/privacy-policy.html) for this extension before proceeding.

 ## Why this project? 🛌
 Imagine a world where you can automate your life - cool right?
 I initially created this to save time on manually transferring my timetable but it seems I've spend more time building it than I would have transferring the timetable manually...oh well.

 Since this is my first web project, I'd love to hear any suggetions for improvements you might have!

-## Privacy policy 📜
-Please read the [Privacy Policy](https://www.mmuschedulr.com/privacy-policy.html) for this extension before proceeding.
 ## Buy me a coffee ☕
 I seem to have developed a bit of an addiction to espresso shots, so if you're feeling generous, feel free to [buy me a coffee](https://ko-fi.com/sycanz)!